SocietyOfUnifiedLife/SOUL-Nexus/documents/incomplete/soul_node_guide.md

 | Override proposal / decision       | Any two branches (last to veto stands)      |
 | Resolve 3-way conflict             | Third branch decides by standard process    |
 | If no Council                      | Steward may be overridden by 66% Consensus  |

 ---

+### 👥 Accountability Circles

+Every leadership role—whether short-term (like a mission Coordinator) or recurring (like Facilitator)—requires an **Accountability Circle** of **2–5 trusted peers** before officially beginning.

+---

+#### 🛠️ Responsibilities

+- **Oversight** – Observe and ensure alignment with SOUL’s culture and charter
+- **Support** – Act as a sounding board, help prevent burnout, and offer personal backup
+- **Mentoring** – Provide guidance, especially for first-time or rotating leaders
+- **Reporting** – Provide occasional role reflections or ratings (1–5), with short notes
+- **Intervention (if needed)** – May pause a role-holder’s authority for serious issues; triggers follow-up review

+Circles help **nurture leaders**, not just monitor them.

+---

+#### 🧑‍🤝‍🧑 Formation Process

+- Role-holders must **form their Circle before beginning duties**
+- The Circle can be proposed by the person themselves *or* by trusted peers
+- The person **may veto** specific individuals (e.g. conflicts of trust or ethics)
+- Final approval is done **by the Council, Steward, or Facilitator**, depending on the context

+This prevents bias while still **respecting personal boundaries** and **ensuring readiness**.

+---

+#### 📊 Optional Feedback System

+To improve leadership continuity and culture, Circles may provide **periodic feedback**:

+- **Numerical rating (1–5)** on alignment, reliability, presence, etc.
+- **Brief qualitative notes** (what’s working, what’s strained, what’s inspiring)
+- Reports may be reviewed by the Node’s governance branch(es) or archived for internal growth

+This supports **pattern awareness** without enforcing judgment or fostering competition.
+If desired, Nodes can rotate **anonymous peer evaluations** or conduct occasional debriefs instead.

+---